configcat/docs/website/docs/sdk-reference/php.md

 ## Flag Overrides

-With flag overrides you can overwrite the feature flags & settings fetched from the ConfigCat CDN with local values.
+With flag overrides you can overwrite the feature flags & settings downloaded from the ConfigCat CDN with local values.
 Moreover, you can specify how the overrides should apply over the fetched values.
 The following 3 behaviours are supported:

 - **Local/Offline mode** (`OverrideBehaviour::LOCAL_ONLY`): When evaluating values, the SDK will not use feature flags & settings from the ConfigCat CDN, but it will use all feature flags & settings that are loaded from local-override sources.